x-drum/borgship/README.md

 # A Borgbackup SSH (central) repository running on docker

-A simple and easy to use Borg SSH (central) repository - We will add your backups to our own repo.
+A simple and easy to use Borg SSH (central) repository - "We will add your backups to our own repo"

 # Docker images and tags